Sarsai

 Sarsai is a village of Visavadar Taluka Junagadh district, Gujarat State, India.
 It is located 38 km east of district headquarters Junagadh, and 339 km from state capital Gandhinagar.
 Its Postal Index Number is 362120.
-It is located near Satadhar.
-A popular place named "sant rohidas ashsram" is in Sarsai.

 Sarsai village has population of 1,084 families and 5,162 individuals, of which 2,661 are males while 2,501 are females, as per Population Census 2011.
-As per constitution of India and gram panchayati Raaj Act, Sarsai village is administrated by Head of Village (Sarpanch) who is elected representative of village.
+Sarsai village is administrated by a village head (Sarpanch) who is elected.

-Nearby villages include Moti Monpari (4 km), Jambudi (5 km), Piyava Gir (6 km), Chaparda (6 km), Moniya (7 km), and Juni-Chavand (9 km).
-Sarsai is surrounded by Mendarda Taluka to the west, Bhesan Taluka to the north, Bagasara Taluka to the east, and Junagadh Taluka to the west.
-Junagadh, Amreli, Keshod, Veraval, and Kodinar are the nearby cities to Sarsai.

-Dhrafad dam is situated at 0.5 km from Sarsai.
+Dhrafad dam is 0.5 km from Sarsai.